 This intense laboratory training is required to teach the trainee more about the activities of the laboratory and how to work with the laboratory when investigating problems in the field.
 Participation, discussion and observation within the laboratory should lead to a deeper appreciation and understanding of the teamwork required by the clinical working specialist and the laboratory personnel.

 Scientific training

-Residents must spend at least 25% of their individual residency program of the at least three year program in one or more of the following ways:
+Residents must spend at least 25% of their residency program in one or more of the following ways:

 Research and publications